Are Stock Buybacks Starving the Economy?

 Stock buybacks are eating the world.
-The once-illegal practice of companies purchasing their own shares is pulling money away from employee compensation, research and development, and other corporate priorities—with potentially sweeping effects on business dynamism, income and wealth inequality, working-class economic stagnation, and the country’s growth rate.
-Evidence for that conclusion comes from a new report by Irene Tung of the National Employment Law Project and Katy Milani of the Roosevelt Institute, who looked at share buybacks in the restaurant, retail, and food industries between 2015 and 2017.
+The once illegal practice of companies purchasing their own shares is pulling money away from employee compensation, research and development, and other corporate priorities—with potentially sweeping effects on business dynamism, income and wealth inequality, working-class economic stagnation, and the country’s growth rate.
+Evidence for that conclusion comes from a new report by Irene Tung of the National Employment Law Project (NELP) and Katy Milani of the Roosevelt Institute, who looked at share buybacks in the restaurant, retail, and food industries from 2015 to 2017.

-Their new paper contributes to a growing body of research that might help to explain why economic growth is so sluggish, productivity so low, and increases in worker compensation so piddling, even as the stock market is surging and corporate profits are at historical highs.
+Their new paper contributes to a growing body of research that might help explain why economic growth is so sluggish, productivity so low, and increases in worker compensation so piddling, even as the stock market is surging and corporate profits are at historical highs.
 Companies are working overtime to make their owners richer in the short term, more so than to improve their longer-term competitiveness or to invest in their workers.

 Buybacks occur when a company takes profits, cash reserves, or borrowed money to purchase its own shares on the public markets, a practice barred until the Ronald Reagan administration.
 (The regulatory argument against allowing the practice is that it is a way for companies to manipulate the markets; the regulatory argument for it is that companies should be able to spend money how they see fit.)
 In recent years, with corporate profits high, American firms have bought their own stocks with extraordinary zeal.
-Federal Reserve data shows that buybacks are now equivalent to 4 percent of annual economic output, up from zero percent in the 1990s.
-Companies spent roughly $7 trillion on their own shares between 2004 and 2014, and have spent hundreds of billions of dollars on buybacks in the last six months alone.
+Federal Reserve data show that buybacks are now equivalent to 4 percent of annual economic output, up from zero percent in the 1990s.
+Companies spent roughly $7 trillion on their own shares from 2004 to 2014, and have spent hundreds of billions of dollars on buybacks in the past six months alone.

-The new Roosevelt and NELP research examines public firms in three major but notoriously low-wage industries— food production, retail, and restaurants—weighing buybacks against worker compensation.
+The new Roosevelt Institute and NELP research examines public firms in three major but notoriously low-wage industries— food production, retail, and restaurants—weighing buybacks against worker compensation.
 Unsurprisingly, Tung and Milani found that companies were aggressive in purchasing their own shares.
-The restaurant industry spent 140 percent of profits on buybacks between 2015 and 2017, meaning that it borrowed or dipped into its cash allowances to purchase the shares.
-The retail industry spent nearly 80 percent of profits on buybacks, and food-manufacturing firms nearly 60 percent.
+The restaurant industry spent 140 percent of its profits on buybacks from 2015 to 2017, meaning that it borrowed or dipped into its cash allowances to purchase the shares.
+The retail industry spent nearly 80 percent of its profits on buybacks, and food-manufacturing firms nearly 60 percent.
 All in all, public companies across the American economy spent roughly three-fifths of their profits on buybacks in the years studied.
 “The amount corporations are spending on buybacks is staggering,” Milani said.
 “Then, to look a little deeper and see how this could impact workers in terms of compensation, was staggering.”

-How much might workers have benefited, if companies had devoted their financial resources to them rather than shareholders?
-Lowe’s, CVS, and Home Depot could have provided each of their workers raises of $18,000 a year, the report found.
-Starbucks could have given each of its employees $7,000 a year, and McDonald’s $4,000 to its nearly 2 million employees.
+How much might workers have benefited if companies had devoted their financial resources to them rather than to shareholders?
+Lowe’s, CVS, and Home Depot could have provided each of their workers a raise of $18,000 a year, the report found.
+Starbucks could have given each of its employees $7,000 a year, and McDonald’s could have given $4,000 to each of its nearly 2 million employees.

 “Workers around the country have been pushing for higher wages, but the answer is always, ‘We can’t afford it.
 We’d have to do layoffs or raise prices,’” Tung said.
 “That is just not true.
 The money is there.
 It’s just getting siphoned out of the company instead of reinvested into it.”